himanshu-is-noob/himanshu-is-noob/README.md

   </a>
 </p>

-- 🌱 I’m currently learning **NextJS , and preparing for oncampus placements**
+- 🌱 I’m currently learning **AWS , and preparing for oncampus placements**
+- I like creating Full Stack Projects that solves problems and I like to integrate AI to it by using LLM APIs such as OpenAI , Gemini etc.
 - 👨‍💻 My Portfolio is [https://himanshuportfoliome.netlify.app/](https://himanshuportfoliome.netlify.app/)
 - 📫 How to reach me **himanshugaikwad2004@gmail.com**